pbs-assess/gfplot/README.md

 Note that the documentation is incomplete in some places.
 Please post in the [issue tracker](https://github.com/pbs-assess/gfplot/issues) if you have questions or suggestions on how the package or its documentation could be improved.
-We welcome pull requests\!
+We welcome pull requests!

 In addition to the help available through the R console, a [web version of the documentation is